NicoVIII/RunHelpers/README.md

 This is a library which should help by creating build scripts for your projects in F#.

-There is no documentation for this right now.
-You can have a look at the dependents and the use in this project to get a feeling how this is used.
+There is no real documentation for this right now.
+You can have a look at the api reference, at the dependents and the use in this project to get a feeling how this is used.

 There are dotnet templates available to get you started:
 ```bash